 Aer Lingusâ€™ shareholder structure is under scrutiny after the U.K.â€™s competition commission decided it will launch an investigation into Ryanairâ€™s minority stake.
 The investigation seeks to determine if Ryanairâ€™s 30% stake in its Irish competitor has a negative effect on competition and leads to higher fares on services between Ireland and the U.K., and if the low-cost carrierâ€™s stake has kept other airlines from investing in Aer Lingus.
 Ryanair bought the shares in 2006 as part of a ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.K. Competition Panel Probes Ryanairâ€™s Aer Lingus Stake".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.K. Competition Panel Probes Ryanairâ€™s Aer Lingus Stake".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.